 Technical Details for Grouping

 One of the key functions that determine the success of the design solution is grouping similar photos.
 But how to define "similar" photos?
-What's the boundary between one photo group and another, they're all taken around the same time, with similar peoples, at the same place?
+What's the boundary between one photo group and another, if they're all taken around the same time, with similar peoples, at the same place?
 There are lots of different use cases for why people would take photos and upload them to Google Photos, which means that we'll need to consider all of them if we're going to change the existing product.

 If this were a real project, I would definitely start working with engineers from the inception of the grouping idea to make sure that we train the Machine Learning algorithm the right way and consider different edge cases.

 In addition, photo groups contain different numbers of photos, and are displayed using different sizes on the camera roll.
-How do we divide the numbers and map them to different sizes?
+How do we segment the numbers and map them to different sizes?
 Should a 16-photo group take up a 2x2 grid or 4x4 grid?
 Will this differ according to users' habit for taking photos?
 This is also something I need to discuss with engineers and see the real user data to make a final decision.

 Evaluating the Design with Users